SMS CX Shouldn't Be NoReply

 Why do we build a thread, and then abandon it?

-The problem isn’t friction.
-It’s that there’s no moment to help.
+There’s no moment to help.

-So companies built the infrastructure.
-Prepaid labels.
-QR codes.
-Drop-off locations.
-Return portals that ask minimal questions.
-The goal: make it so easy to return that customers never hesitate to buy.
+Think about what e-commerce optimized for over the past decade.
+Frictionless returns.
+Prepaid labels, QR codes, drop-off locations, portals that ask minimal questions.
+The goal: make returning so easy that customers never hesitate to buy.

-The problem is that by optimizing for frictionless returns, you’ve eliminated any moment to intervene.
+It worked.
+But by optimizing for frictionless returns, you’ve eliminated any moment to intervene.

+A customer opens the box.
+She wants the item to succeed (that’s why she bought it), but something feels off.
 In a store, this is the moment an associate walks over.
 “How’s the fit?
-Do you want to try a size down?”
-That moment is everything.
-It’s where a return can become an exchange or even a kept item.
-It’s where a one-time buyer becomes a repeat customer.
+Want to try a size down?”
+That moment is where a return becomes an exchange, where a one-time buyer becomes a repeat customer.

 Two things make proactive SMS different